averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 ---

 *For further reading and citation, please reference the original works listed above and cite [Avery Rijos] for the Λ-Invariance Convergence Theorem and related results.*

+---

+> **Copyright Notice**
+>
+> © 2024 [Avery Rijos].
+Academic use permitted with proper citation.
+If you use, reference, or build upon this document or its results, you must cite [Avery Rijos] as the original author.
+All other rights reserved.